DeveloperLx/LxDBAnything/README.md

     🎈-[ViewController viewDidLoad] + 64📍 You can use macro LxPrintAnything() print any without quotation as you want!
     🎈-[ViewController viewDidLoad] + 66📍 Print format string you customed: CGAffineTransform: {{1, 2, 3, 4}, {5, 6}}
     2015-10-25 14:47:05.523 LxDBAnythingDemo[896:26493] Even use normal NSLog function to print: UIEdgeInsets: {3, 4, 5, 6}
+    🎈-[ViewController viewDidLoad] + 72📍 The type of obj is UIView 🎈-[ViewController viewDidLoad] + 73📍 The type of point is CGPoint 🎈-[ViewController viewDidLoad] + 74📍 The type of size is CGSize 🎈-[ViewController viewDidLoad] + 75📍 The type of rect is CGRect 🎈-[ViewController viewDidLoad] + 76📍 The type of range is NSRange 🎈-[ViewController viewDidLoad] + 77📍 The type of affineTransform is CGAffineTransform 🎈-[ViewController viewDidLoad] + 78📍 The type of edgeInsets is LxEdgeInsets 🎈-[ViewController viewDidLoad] + 79📍 The type of class is Class 🎈-[ViewController viewDidLoad] + 80📍 The type of i is long 🎈-[ViewController viewDidLoad] + 81📍 The type of f is double 🎈-[ViewController viewDidLoad] + 82📍 The type of b is BOOL 🎈-[ViewController viewDidLoad] + 83📍 The type of c is char 🎈-[ViewController viewDidLoad] + 84📍 The type of colorSpaceRef is pointer

     //  Different debug log experience!